kijanawoodard/Blog/src/BlogEngine.Site/Content/Blog/c-partition-list-into-list-of-lists.md

         public int DivisionId { get; set; }
     }

-Some divisions have 11 “ScoreTypes”, some have 10, some have 7, etc. So I needed a way to break up my single list (the result of a db query) into chunks to give to my View code.
+Some divisions have 11 "ScoreTypes", some have 10, some have 7, etc. So I needed a way to break up my single list (the result of a db query) into chunks to give to my View code.

 I came up with this: